DFE-Digital/teaching-record-system/README.md

 ## CRM code generation

 A tool is used to generated proxy classes for the entities defined within the DQT CRM.
-The tool generates the `QualifiedTeachersApi.DataStore.Crm.Models.GeneratedCode.cs` and `QualifiedTeachersApi.DataStore.Crm.Models.GeneratedOptionSets.cs` files.
+The tool generates the `TeachingRecordSystem.Dqt.Models.GeneratedCode.cs` and `TeachingRecordSystem.Dqt.Models.GeneratedOptionSets.cs` files.
 A configuration file at `crm_attributes.json` whitelists the entities and their attributes which are included on the generated types.

 Run `just generate-crm-models` to run the code generator against the `build` environment using the configuration file above.